Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 ```
 Notice how the folder names have been changed to `Adafruit-GFX` and `Adafruit-PCD8544`.

-6. Now we need to edit the a make file inside your project to also include the libraries.
+6. Now we need to edit the a makefile inside your project to also include the libraries.
 We do this by specifing the libraries folder name behind the `Arduino_LIBS=` field.
-After adding the librariesthe makefile should look something like this:
+After adding the libraries the makefile should look something like this:

 ```make
 BOARD_TAG = uno